 We turned to several other passages in Scripture that talk about humbling yourself before God or repenting of sin so that your prayers are heard.
 Humility and repentance also seemed to be key, even if they are somewhat heavy topics to introduce when you are teaching your kids to pray.

 So ultimately we decided that the Bible gives us the right way to pray: with humility, repentance, thanksgiving, and following the Lord’s prayer.
-If you want to see how that looks, I’ve broken it down in a PDF you can download from the free resource library (access portal is at the end of the post).

 Teaching Your Kids to Pray by Praying With Your Kids

 Ultimately the best way to go about teaching your kids to pray is simply praying with your kids.
 Talk about what the Bible says about prayer, and do it.
 When you encounter moments in your day that prayer seems natural, take advantage of them.